 Requests for a consultation with a divisional principal practitioner requires endorsement of a senior child protection practitioner at the CPP5 level or above.
 The Principal Practitioner and Practice Leader case consultation form should be completed for scheduled consultations with a principal practitioner, and in particular for mandatory consultation requirements.

 The divisional principal practitioner may be consulted on the following matters:

 - when a child or young person is identified as being at risk of sexual exploitation (see procedure Sexual exploitation for tasks that must be undertaken).

-- when consideration is being given to closing a report about a child in contact with a sex offender in the intake phase or at any time during child protection involvement. (see procedure Child in contact with sex offender for tasks that must be undertaken).
+- when consideration is being given to closing a report about a child in contact with a sex offender in the intake phase or at any time during child protection involvement. (see procedure Child in contact with sex offender for tasks that must be undertaken), and;

 The divisional principal practitioner must be consulted on the following matter:

 - when a young person is aged 16 years 9 months or more and has a disability or complex medical need and Child Protection has decided to close the case (see Closing a case procedure and Disability and complex medical needs advice for tasks to be undertaken).